PolymathWhiz/autoratify/README.md

 ## Avaliable helper methods

-1. `validatePhoneNumber(phoneNumber)` - This validates a Nigerian phone number without the international code
+1. `validatePhoneNumber(phoneNumber, length)` - This validates if a phone number matches a length without the international code

 2. `validateEmail(email)` - This validates a for a valid email and returns false if the email passed is invalid.